 If you’ve every wondered what working with a Travel Agent is like or if it’s the best decision for you, I encourage you to give this post a read.
 After all, a Travel Agent can be a great asset to you and your family, especially when you’re new to vacation planning.
 But, I also understand that it’s not for everyone.

-But, because we get so excited to help you make your dreams come true, sometimes we forget to tell you the most basic things.
+The Travel Business is a fascinating and complicated business, especially post-pandemic.
+But, we get so excited to help you make your dreams come true that we sometimes forget to tell you these most basic things.

 Travel Is In High Demand

-If you’re reading this in 2022, you may have noticed that Resorts are filling up quickly and Parks are unusually busy.
+If you’re reading this in 2023, you may have noticed that Resorts are filling up quickly and popular destinations, including Theme Parks, are extremely busy.

 What does this mean for you?
-It means you’re going to have to book early.
-Affordable on and off site accommodations are booking up quickly.
+It means if you have specific dates or Resorts in mind, you’re going to have to book early.
+Affordable on and off-site accommodations are booking up quickly.

 Room Discounts Aren’t Unlimited

-You may have run into this problem before.
-The Resort is showing there are still rooms available.
-So, why isn’t the discounted price showing up?
+Maybe this has happened to you before.
+You’ve heard that Disney released a brand new room discount.
+Your preferred Resort is showing there are still rooms available.
+So, why isn’t the discount showing up?

-Disney sets a certain number of rooms aside to be booked at a discounted price.
-Once those rooms are booked, no more discounts will be given.
+Well, the reason is simple.
+Room discounts aren’t unlimited.
+Hotels and Resorts set a certain number of rooms aside to be booked at a discounted price.
+Once those rooms are booked, no more discounts will be given at that Resort.